7-Segments-Board for Embedded Systems

 Introduction

-When developing embedded systems, it would be helpful if we could have a module for monitoring purpose.
+When developing embedded systems, it would be helpful if we could have a module for monitoring purposes.
 For instance, let say that your system has to process data streams.
-In testing and verification step, we need to compare each input and output bytes, so that we can verify that your system is doing right.
+In the testing and verification step, we need to compare each input and output bytes to verify that your system is doing right.
 Having a monitor module is surely a great help for engineers.

 Some development board has monitor module integrated, such as Altera UP1X FPGA Development Board.
-Inspired by its usage and benefit of such monitor, 7-Segments-Board 1.0 is designed as an extension module for embedded system prototype.
+Inspired by its usage and benefit of such a monitor, 7-Segments-Board 1.0 is designed as an extension module for embedded system prototypes.

 Description

-7-Segments-Board 1.0 is a low-cost low-power MCU extension module for monitoring purpose.
-Its aim is to help engineers doing the firmware testing and debugging on hardware prototype.
-For those who build microcontroller prototype device from scratch and do not have access to sophisticated debugging instruments, using this module would make testing and verification process less painful.
-7-Segments-Board 1.0 is designed for 8-bit microcontroller system.
+7-Segments-Board 1.0 is a low-cost, low-power MCU extension module for monitoring purposes.
+It aims to help engineers doing the firmware testing and debugging on hardware prototypes.
+For those who build microcontroller prototype devices from scratch and do not have access to sophisticated debugging instruments, using this module would make the testing and verification process less painful.
+7-Segments-Board 1.0 is designed for an 8-bit microcontroller system.

 Module Specifications